-In some of the remotest of locations, in some of the harshest environments have you considered how you are going to manage some of the most hazardous waste types generated through the process of mining?
+In some of the most remote locations, under some of the harshest environments, have you considered how to manage some of the most hazardous waste types generated through the process of mining?

 Cyanide is one of the most toxic elements generated from mining gold.
 This case study explores one of the largest gold mines in the world and how they manage it.